 How to make pickled asparagus

-Trim the apsaragus.
+Trim the asparagus.
 Snap off the bottoms, or cut the asparagus to fit the jars you’ll be using.
 Wash them thoroughly and arrange the spears in your mason jars.
 Add 1 garlic clove and a bit of pickling spice, if you’re using it, to each jar.

 Make the brine.
 Heat the water, vinegar, sugar and salt over medium heat, stirring until the sugar and salt are completely dissolved.